av3-e/Tanuki/README.md

 Hai :3
 # TanukiPKG - what is this?
-A package manager that fetches from the debian repos and installs DEBIAN packages onto your system.
+A package manager that fetches from the debian repos and installs DEBIAN packages onto your non-debian system.

 ## Why TanukiPKG over DebTap?